• Skip to primary navigation

 Chromium

 The type of chromium used by Optygen is called Chelavite®.
 This is an invented word used to refer to a proprietary type of chromium called ” chromium dinicotinate glycinate.”
 That's fancy talk meaning that this supplement contains chromium, niacin (a vitamin), and glycine (an amino acid).
-Glycine is probably added to increase the absorption of the chromium.
+Glycine is probably added to increase the absorption of chromium.

 It’s the chromium (and maybe the niacin also) in this mixture that is the main thing to focus on.
 Does chromium help exercise endurance?
-If it does, I can't find any published peer reviewed proof for it.
+If it does, I can't find any published peer-reviewed proof for it.
 Aerobic exercise can lead to losses in chromium and this in theory might alter blood sugar control and “might” hinder exercise performance.
 I'm speculating here of course.
 That said, research seems to show less chromium excretion in those who exercise regularly.

 The niacin in this mixture might also help regulate blood sugar levels by helping insulin work better.
 The big “if” here is whether this type of chromium (Chelavite) helps benefits blood sugar levels in aerobic athletes.
 At this point, I'm not sure.